-The world-renowned Saint Paul Chamber Orchestra returns for its 10th season at Wayzata Community Church.
-Highlights of this season at Wayzata include Tchaikovsky’s Serenade for Strings, chamber music by Beethoven, Stravinsky and Shostakovich, and Baroque works by Handel, Purcell and Dowland.
+The world-renowned Saint Paul Chamber Orchestra returns for another wonderful season at Wayzata Community Church.
 Tickets are only $10 or $25 per concert – only $5 for kids.
 Visit www.thespco.org or call 651-291-1144 to order season tickets or individual concert tickets today!

 Schubert’s Third Symphony shows us Haydn’s influence on the young composer’s work.
 Written when Schubert was just eighteen, the symphony remained unpublished until after his death.
 Variations on a Theme of Frank Bridge is the first work to bring Britten international appreciation, and is a tribute to his former tutor, Frank Bridge.
 Selections from Mozart’s darkly comic opera Don Giovanni arranged for “harmonie” or wind ensemble start out the night. *Tickets required.

 Mozart’s Jupiter Symphony with Pekka Kuusisto*